-We’re ready to do some more work on our kitchen countertops.
+Previously, we updated our RV countertops with countertop paint.
+That didn’t go so well, which I wrote about here.
+We’re ready to do some more work on our counter.
 Today it’s about our options, which are limited to those that will be lightweight and not add too much weight to the RV.

 This is the most cost-effective option for resurfacing.
 Here is a how-to video that shows the process.